dxw/playbook/playbook.md

 arrive earlier than 10:00 and leave earlier, which is generally fine.

 We have a short stand-up every morning, where we each tell the whole team about a single thing we will get done that day.
 The stand-up is at 10:00.
-If you miss the stand-up, then you are [late](#lateness).
+If you think you're going to be late, you should let everyone know in the dedicated Slack channel &#x23;lateness.

 Most developers have maintenance responsibilities, which they do during [ticket time](#ticket-time).